muddassir-lateef/Smarchitect/README.md

 # Smarchitect
+2D & 3D Floor plan generator.
+The end goal is to take user constraints as input, and product a 2D floorplan as output with options to tweak.
+3D visualization will also be provided.
+The frontend is being developed in React, and the backend is in Django, which will be carrying our AI Model.
 How to run the Application:-

 Pull the code from Github, open it in the IDE of your choice, navigate to the base folder "Smarchitect"